N-HEDGER/DRAKE_DEM/EYETRACK_PIPE.md

 1. You will need to install all the packages listed in the [following](#import) section.
 2. A directory of 'summary files' - the 'summary.txt' files output from matlab - these should be named as follows e.g. NT_001, NT_002 etc for neurotypical and A_001 for ASC.
 3. A directory of 'Grafix files' - these are the cleaned .csv files output from Grafix.
 Grafix only allows numeric names, so 001 for NT and 101 for ASC etc
 4. An excel file containing demographic info.
-Rows are individual subjects, ordered in the same way as i).
+Rows are individual subjects, ordered in the same way as the files in 2).
 Columns are different demographic variables (EQ, AQ etc).

 ***